-You can eat normally; we encourage you to drink 1 litre (2 pints) of fluid during the time between the injection and scan.
-We encourage you to frequently empty your bladder.
+You can eat normally; we encourage you to drink 1 litre (2 pints) of fluid during the time between the injection and scan and to frequently empty your bladder.

-You will need to return approximately 2.5 to 3 hours after your injection for your scan, the exact time to return will be given to you when you have your injection.
+You will need to return approximately 2.5 to 3 hours after the injection for your scan, the exact time to return will be given to you when you before you leave the department.

-On your return visit you will be asked to go straight to the Nuclear Medicine waiting room and empty your bladder in the Nuclear Medicine toilet.
+On your return, you will be asked to go straight to the Nuclear Medicine waiting room and empty your bladder in the Nuclear Medicine toilet.